 There are some mighty fine places to both the east and west of Liberia.
-Head west and you will hit the Pacific Ocean and a smattering of chilled-out beaches.
-Sitting between two mountains, Hermosa Beach is a great location for travelers who wish to have a laid back experience away from crowds.
+Head west and you will hit the Pacific Ocean and a smattering of chilled-out beaches, you can take a look in our Costa Rica map to have a better idea of where you are going.
+Sitting between two mountains, Hermosa Beach is a great location for travelers who wish to have a laid-back experience away from crowds.
 You´ll find a quiet community that borders a calm section of ocean that’s great for swimming, or Ocotal Beach, which is known for its outstanding sport fishing and superb scuba diving.

 Tamarindo Beach is held in high esteem by many and for good reason: it has solid surfing, nice international restaurants, and a fun nightlife.
 Tamarindo is sunny throughout nearly the entire year, and the weather remains pleasant without much humidity.

 Visitors can do everything from any of those beach locations including surfing, ATV Tours, snorkeling, zip line, horseback riding, hiking and more.
-Other pristine shorelines in this region include Playa Panama, Playa Grande, Pan de Azúcar, Playa Ocotal, Playa Flamingo and Playas del Coco beaches.
+Other pristine shorelines in this region include Playa Panama, Playa Grande, Pan de Azúcar, Playa Ocotal, Playa Flamingo and Playas del Coco.

 Horseback riding: Guanacaste is mainly a rural region, so this activity can be taken all over in the coastal communities or mountain areas.
 Horseback riding tours are available from most hotels.